 A Unesco natural world heritage site – the only one in Poland – the forest is home to about 1,070 species of vascular plants, 4,000 species of fungi, more than 10,000 species of insect, 180 breeding bird species and 58 species of mammal, including many species dependent on natural processes and threatened with extinction.

-While the odious right-wing Law and Justice government in Warsaw has restricted logging in part of Białowieża, in the dedicated national park reserve, this area represents just 17% of the Polish-controlled woodlands in the region.
+While Warsaw’s odious right-wing Law and Justice government has restricted logging in Białowieża’s dedicated national park, this area represents just 17% of the Polish-controlled woodlands in the region.
 Tens of thousands of hectares of associated primeval forest have been left deliberately vulnerable to exploitation.
-Which as the Guardian points out, is exactly what is happening, with an incalculable loss to Europe’s natural heritage.
+Which is exactly what is happening, with an incalculable loss to Europe’s natural heritage.